covidestim/covidestim-sources/README.md

 ## Targets

 - **`make data-products/case-death-rr-boost-hosp.csv`**
-  Cleaned JHU county-level case/death data.
-Also writes a file `jhu-counties-rejects.csv` for counties which were eliminated during the cleaning process.
+  Reads cleaned archived JHU county-level case/death data.
   Joins by location and date with static vaccine IFR adjustments from `data-sources/vaccines-counties` and the cleaned CDC `vax-boost-county.csv`.
   Weekly aggregates are joined with the cleaned `hhs-hospitalizations-by-county.csv`.
   Any metadata for counties included in the cleaned data will be stored in `case-death-rr-boost-hosp-metadata.json`.
+  Joins the weekly CDC case data from `data-sources/cdc-cases-raw.csv`

 - **`make data-products/case-death-rr-boost-hosp-state.csv`**
-  Clean JHU state-level data, splicing in archived Covid Tracking Project data.
+  Reads cleaned archived JHU state-level data, splicing in archived Covid Tracking Project data.
   For details on this, see the `makefile`.
-Also writes `jhu-states-rejects.csv`.
   Joins by location and date with static vaccine IFR adjustments from `data-sources/vaccines-counties` and the cleaned CDC `vax-boost-state.csv`.
   Weekly aggregates are joined with the cleaned `hhs-hospitalizations-by-state.csv`.
   Any metadata for counties included in the cleaned data will be stored in `case-death-rr-boost-hosp-state-metadata.json`.
+  Joins the weekly CDC case data from `data-sources/cdc-cases-state-raw.csv`

 - **`make data-products/nyt-counties.csv`**
   Clean NYT county-level case/death data.
 Writes `nyt-counties-rejects.csv`.